Mobile App Flight Planning

 IMG_5323.PNG

-Note: For the best experience, always choose a geolocation that represents your planned flight or walk location.
+Note: For the best experience, always choose a geolocation representing your planned flight or walk location.
 This cannot be changed after creation.

 IMG_5324.PNG